herrbert74/herrbert74.github.io/_posts/2024-05-22-caching-strategies-in-android.markdown

 Let's define a few terms before we delve into the details, so you understand my opinionated solution and can build your own.
 Some of this is arbitrarily defined by me; others were defined by the libraries we use.

 **Result** classes are monads, usually containing a Success and a Failure part, like in the Kotlin standard library.
-Some people, like the writer of the above library, prefer to add a Loading state to the mix, but I do not recommend this.
+Some people, like the writer of the above library, prefer to add a Loading state to the mix using a sealed class, but I do not recommend this.
 The loading state is a presentation layer concern, while the monad should be created in the repository layer.
 Let's not couple the two more than required.
 I do not use the standard Result class, however.
 I use the [kotlin-result][kotlin result] library, which is very similar but contains a lot of useful extensions.

+An advantage of using custom sealed classes with a loading state could be the use of multiple loading states.
+I can imagine a scenario when we wanted to show a full-screen progress bar when there was no result at all, and then show a partial progress bar when the cache data had arrived and we were making a network request.
+However, this never came up as a requirement in my practice, and there might be other solutions to this problem.
+I will have this in mind next time this problem comes up.

 The **Response** class is a Retrofit class that represents the network response.